johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 ```

-Here, `SimpleSearchBox` and `SimpleSearchResult` are exported as site level components for search renderring.
-Site builder will need to add them on pages that require search feature.
+Here, `SimpleSearchBox` and `SimpleSearchResult` are exported as site level components for search rendering.
+They will need to be added on pages that require the search feature.
 For example, to display the search box on page header, `SimpleSearchBox` can be added to `src/components/Layout/header.tsx`,

 ```